top of page

 IMG_4178.JPG

 Brainstormed ways to present complex SCT information through simplified visuals, animations, and multilingual digital options.
+The team sketched out thumbnails of important concepts to share with the team.
+The sponsors and stakeholders were then able to make changes, and rearrange ideas for the maximum impact.

 IMG_4667.JPG